isaqb-org/curriculum-data/docs/DraftDataLehrplan.md

 * Know different solutions to manage metadata.
 * Understand the impact of legal and organizational constraints on data accessibility.
 * Understand that the nature of data the system has to deal with is a major driver for architectural decisions.

+[TODO(RJ): Understand impact of essential complexity of source data.
+Understand higher relevance of architectural decisions, if essential complexity of source data is lower.]

 # Ingestion and transformation